What things are currently banned in China?

 Online sales of the famous book are banned from major e-commerce platforms like JD and Taobao (the Chinese version of Amazon).

-Although church bookstores are still allowed to sell the bible, the clampdown is one small way the government controls religion across the country.
+Although church bookstores are still allowed to sell the bible, the clampdown is one strategic way the government controls religious activities.

 11. Traveling without ID